noahpselman/oop/README.md

 - When a student attempts to register for a section with time conflict with another course, they're shown a list of alternative sections.
 - Students can see their restriction
 - The system will check numberous criteria to determine of a student is eligble to register for a course:  whether they have restrictions, if they have met the prereqs, if there are time conflicts with other courses, if the course requires special permission, if the course is full, etc.  (This is done in a pretty nifty way using the strategy pattern).

-### Design Notes
-- All the important data are stored in a sql db.
-Two entity class are instantiated for nearly every process in the application: Student and CourseSection.

-#### Student
-- Students mostly just hold data relevant to... that student
-- Students hold a user object that knows data help by all types of users: name, university_id, email
-- For a most operations students are mainly a data structure passed between controller
-- Students are generally instantiated from a student id as one of the first steps after an endpoint gets hit
-- Many attributes of students are required only for a single use case - these are setup to lazily load from the database only when these attributes are called

-#### CourseSection
-- Course sections are also mostly just used as data structures with information relevant to many procedures
-- Course sections are identified by section_number, course_id, quarter, and department and are instantiated from these variables to execute processes contingent on various aspects of course section data

-#### Registration
-- The registration process involves a registrar first telling a validator to cycling through "Validations" - validations all respond to an "is_valid" method.
-The validator returns a report with details about a students eligibility for a class.
-The registrar passes that report to a RegistrationFailureManager which performs the corresponding actions.
-Then the registrar adds an enrollment to the database (or tries to) and sends the ValidationReport to the frontend.
+- Probably some other stuff

 ### Known Limitation (a jumping off point for graders)
+Below are remaining items on my todo list that I didn't have time to resolve

+##### UI STUFF
 - As of Wednesday, 3/17 my App.js is a heaping mess that follows no object-oriented principles.
 While originally I hoped to do this, my esteemed Web Development professor advised my to just get everything working before I start refactoring in multiple files.
 I understand that in react sharing a state between components living in different files can introduce some complexities that may have prevented me from delivering a functioning product.
 I plan on refactoring the front end before my web development project is due on Sunday, 3/21
 - Generally the backend is ahead of the front end meaning that I haven't created a working user interface for all the features that the backend supports.
 For example, I haven't build support for displaying a students course history or for allowing a student to change labs.
+There are also things like drop buttons being able to drop a course without dropping it's lab - things are front end things I'd correct with more time.
 - Tentative and Pending enrollments (created when students request overload or instructor permission) display on the front end as normal courses
 - Currently students have an attribute called current courses - this a list of CourseSection objects because CourseSections have all the data that the front end might want to display.
 In reality students should be holding Enrollments, objects that represent a students participation in a course and holds information particular to that relationship (ie if they're auditing or taking a course P/F and their grade).
+- Things are generally ugly

+##### BACKEND STUFF
 - I allow students to register for labs without registering for the corresponding course, (even though the opposite is not allowed).
--
+- Course section search results should be filtered upon return to non-conflicting times in some cases (such as when searching for a lab or alternative time slot) - this has not been implemented yet.
+I plan to do this in an object as opposed to a db query since speed isn't a factor at this point and it gives me more design flexiblity.
+ - Some mappers return object while other return dictionaries of data required to create the object.
+Even worse, some load methods return lists of objects, others return one - needs to be standardized
+ - Mappers and factories are redundant in some cases
+ - DatabaseHelper knows how to translate sql database resul objects back into dictionaries - this knowledge should be owned by sql database
+ - Main controller maybe shouldn't know that it needs to check registration report for failures after it gets it back from the registrar.  maybe delegate that to registrar or create an in-between object?
+ - Figure out of search manager should be taking a dict or kwargs - why does this feel inconsistent with the way other controllers are kicked-off
+ - Logger should send logs in batches instead of at every endpoint hit - it'll speed things up probably.
+ - Department in search needs to be all capps - shouldn't be like this